-Manuscripts in Korean shall state all words in Korean as much as possible and those words that cannot be easily translated shall be written in English; and in the case of translated words, English words may be written together at the first citations to help understanding.
+Manuscript in Korean shall state all words in Korean as much as possible and those words that cannot be easily translated shall be written in English; and in the case of translated words, English words may be written together at the first citations to help understanding.
 For the terms not included in the submission guideline, the words in the ‘Glossary of dental medicine’ should be used.

 The copyright of any paper published in this journal shall be held by The Korean Academy of Oral & Maxillofacial Implantology.
 By the submission of an application for manuscript publication signed to agree to the regulations for contribution, the copyright of the paper comes under the ownership of The Korean Academy of Oral & Maxillofacial Implantology.

-In the case of a paper prepared with the support of research funds, the content shall be written at the bottom of the abstract on the first page.
+In the case of a paper prepared with the support of research funds, the content shall be written at the acknowledgement section.

 9. Submission of manuscripts

-Submissions to Implantology can be made electronically via the web-enabled online manuscript submission and review system : http://submission.implantology.or.kr (E-mail submissions will not be accepted).
+∙ Submissions to Implantology can be made electronically via the online manuscript submission and review system: http://submission.implantology.or.kr (E-mail submissions will not be accepted).

 ② If a paper has passed the assessment process, the academy may request the contributor to supply the originals of photos and figures for accurate publication and the contributor shall respond to such request.